panglesd/slipshow/docs/anatomy.rst

 Anatomy of a Slipshow presentation
 ==================================

 The goal of this page is to give you a clear idea of how a Slipshow presentation is constructed, without going into unnecessary details.
-It's just an explanation, so you won't need to get your hands dirty yet, but it should help you to understand the big picture.
-The tutorial is a more hands-on introduction, if that is what you are looking for.
+It's just an explanation, so you won't need to get your hands dirty yet, but it should help you to understand the big picture. `The tutorial <tutorial>`_ is a more hands-on introduction, if that is what you are looking for.

 Let's start by using this simple presentation as an example, and build on it: